How to get Mauritius citizenship in 2021?

 - Issuing occupation and residence permits to those who want to work, invest or acquire permanent resident in Mauritius

 Any person who wants to enter Mauritius must obtain the necessary travel documents.
 And this includes a valid visa unless, under the immigration laws or residency program, they are exempted.

 Mauritius’ visa application must get reviewed and approved by an immigration officer to ensure that you are eligible to enter and stay in the country for whatever purpose.

 Eligibility and exemptions depend on your country of origin.

-Learn more here to know if your country is exempted from a visa or not and then take the necessary action.
+Learn more about Passport (opens in a new tab) to know if your country is exempted from a visa or not and then take the necessary action.
 Apart from a visa, every traveler to Mauritius must provide a passport whose expiry period is more than six months beyond the period you expect to reside in the country.

 Regardless of the type of passport a person holds or the residency program, they plan to take; a traveler must consult the Passport and Immigration.
 Office before traveling or applying for a visa for purposes other than a visit, tourism, or business.